kingo233/FCT-Pytorch/README.md

 Pytorch implementation for The Fully Convolutional Transformer(FCT)

 ## note
-This repo haven't completely reproduce the origin aurhor's work on tensorflow.I am currently working on it.
+This repo can:
+1. reproduces the origin aurhor's work on tensorflow.You need reference the original repo's issue that they only use ACDC train set.

+2. Get about 90 dice on official test set if your train on the whole train set.

+3. Get about 93.26 dice if you use ACDC train set and split them into train,validation,test(branch big_kernel_wide_fucos)

 ## training
 1. Get ACDC dataset.And remember to delete `.md` file in your ACDC dataset folder